RedHatProductSecurity/cvelib/README.md

 ## CLI Setup and Configuration

-Currently, the only supported CVE Project service is the CVE ID Reservation (IDR) service.
-Each command executed against IDR requires the user to authenticate.
-You can provide the authentication details with the command (using options `-u/--username`, `-o/--org`, and `-a/--api-key`) or set them in the following environment variables:
+Each CLI command executed requires the user to authenticate to the CVE Services API.
+You can provide the authentication details with every command (using options `-u/--username`, `-o/--org`, and `-a/--api-key`), or set them in the following environment variables:

 ```
 export CVE_USER=margo